LabinotPllana1997/TaxiJourneys/README.md

 4. **Deduplication and Further Silver Processing**: Duplicate records are removed from the validated data to ensure data integrity.
 The deduplicated data is then saved back to the "Silver" stage for additional processing.

 5. **Data Shaping and Gold Processing**: The processed data is shaped into meaningful insights and saved to the "Gold" stage of the pipeline.
-This final stage prepares the data for analysis and visualization.
+This final stage prepares the data for analysis and visualisation.

 ## Folder Structure